 Illustrations by Chaim Garcia

 It might be a small country known primarily for its gale-force winds, rain, whisky, misty glens and sheep, but Scotland has a wealth of expressive phrases and words derived from the Gaelic language and from various English dialects.
-From the city of Glasgow, where our dialect is known as "patter" and the locals are used to "giein it laldy" ghee-in it laldy (doing things enthusiastically), to Tayside in the east, where they keep their feet toasty with their "baffies" (slippers), and to the Highlands and Islands in the north, where a “ferry-louper" (an incomer to the islands or ferry-jumper) might have the locals gossiping.
+From the city of Glasgow, where our dialect is known as “patter” and the locals are used to giein it laldy (pronounced like ghee-in it laldy, meaning to do things enthusiastically), to Tayside in the east, where they keep their feet toasty with their baffies (slippers), and to the Highlands and Islands in the north, where a ferry-louper (an incomer to the islands, or literally “ferry-jumper”) might have the locals gossiping.

 We’ll explore some of the more colorful phrases used throughout Scotland, which you can hopefully adopt, bringing a touch of tartan and bagpipes (minus the ear-ringing sound) to wherever you are in the world.

 “What dreich weather!”